Communities Overcoming COVID-19

 Our Towards Abundant Life program and our partner in Mozambique, the Missionary Diocese of Nampula, has been working towards the goal of improving health knowledge and access to services for many years now!

-Preventable illnesses are being eliminated through the work of community health educators who come together in groups called Equipas de Vida (or Life Teams).
+Preventable illnesses are being reduced through the dedicated work of community health educators who come together in groups called Equipas de Vida (Portuguese for ‘Life Teams’).
 These educators are Anglican church volunteers who are dedicated to improving the quality of life of people in their communities.

 These teams are trained by Adeptos (Portuguese for ‘Supporter’), who have often started as volunteers themselves.
 Once trained, the Equipas de Vida inform their home communities about the best way to look after their health.

-Please donate to our ‘Communities Combatting COVID-19’ EOFY Appeal via the button below (select the first choice ’01.
-2020 EOFY Appeal’ in the drop down menu on our donate page).
+Please donate to ‘COVID-19 – Communities Overcoming’ via the button below (select the first choice ’01.
+COVID-19 – Communities Overcoming’ in the drop down menu on our donate page).